Zeanon/danger-klipper/docs/Config_Reference.md

 #   If true, uses pressure advance constant from trapq when processing moves
 #   This causes changes to pressure advance be taken into account immediately,
 #   for all moves in the current queue, rather than ~250ms later once the queue gets flushed
+is_non_critical: False
+#   If true, klipper will not go into a shutdown state when the sensor exceeds
+#   the defined temperature limits.

 ```